AksoEo/docs/api/restful.md

 ## CSRF protection
 When performing a request using user based authentication, the `X-CSRF-Token` header must be set to contain a CSRF token as provided by `GET /auth`.
 The verbs `GET`, `HEAD` and `OPTIONS` are excluded from the CSRF token requirement.

+## Rate limiting
+There's a rate limit of 300 requests/3 minutes.
+For signed in clients this is per client, otherwise it's per ip.
+When the rate limit is reached any subsequent requests will fail as HTTP 429.
+The response contains the header `Retry-After` containing the amount of seconds to wait before the rate limit if refilled.

+Clients with the permission `ratelimit.disable` are exempt from rate limiting.

+Requests to `/auth` will be slowed down after excessive requests.

 ## URL length
 Especially when querying collections, the length of URLs may become noticeably big.
 If the length of a URL exceed 2000 characters, it may cease to function on all stacks.
 For this reason, AKSO permits the use of the HTTP `X-Http-Method-Override` header on `POST` requests.
 In the case of `GET` and `DELETE` requests, AKSO expects the request body to contain the query string without the first question mark.
 Let's look at a fictional example putting this to use: